 No Products in the Cart

-As you browse and compare the different types of solid wood flooring you may notice that you can also choose from different types of grain.
-In the industry this is known as ‘grades’.
+As you browse and compare the distinct types of solid wood flooring you may notice that you can also choose from multiple types of grain.
+In the industry this is known as ‘grades.
 The grain of the flooring is based on several factors including the location, type and defects that are present in the boards.
 The grain has a significant impact on the overall aesthetic in the room.